bachelor-2014/report/v2/scanning.md

 with implementing the third without finding time to complete the implementation.
 In the following sections we explain our implementations of each of these algorithms.
-For each of the algorithms described, we assume that the camera is calibrated an the images grabbed have been corrected for radial distortion as explained in chapter \ref{sec:calibration}.
+For each of the algorithms described, we assume that the camera is calibrated and the images grabbed have been corrected for radial distortion as explained in chapter \ref{sec:calibration}.

 ## Stitching images based on image features
-Stitching based on image features is in itself a pipeline consisting of many steps.
+Stitching based on image features is a pipeline consisting of many steps.
 A simple example of such a pipeline could be [@solem2012, pp. 91-100]:

 1. Input is a list of the images to stitch together